xinlijia/SAWO-react/README.md

 This app is managed by npm

-## Basic guide
+## Quick guide
 1. To install the packages needed, run `npm install`
 2. To start a local server for the app, run `npm start`

+## How to Play
+1. Drag and drop the commands in the command box to timeline
+2. Click the start button to see if you can get out
+3. Click reset if you want to retry

 ## TODO

-1. Basic interaction with maze(wall, exit)
-2. Title scene
+1. Title scene, scene switch
-3. rating, local storage
+2. Tools
+3. More cases